hawkerboy7/dragify/README.md

 #### `Options.isContainer`
 When you initialize `Dragify` you provide containers which contain children to be dragged.
-However if you have dynamic children and or containers the new elements won't be `Dragified`.
+However if you have dynamic children and or containers the new elements will not be `Dragified`.
 If you provide the `isContainer` options you can define a function which determines if an element is a valid `Dragify` parent.

 ```js